shellscape/jsx-email/docs/components/tailwind.md

 ## Tailwind Plugins

 The `Tailwind` component isn't compatible with [Tailwind Plugins](https://tailwindcss.com/docs/plugins) out of the box.
-This is a side-effect of using [`twind`](https://twind.dev/) for our Tailwind processor.
-However, `twind` does have a set of commonly-used equivalent [`twind` plugins](https://twind.dev/handbook/extended-functionality.html#utilities).
-While not ideal, complex rulesets and plugins are an unlikely need for formatting emails.
+This is a side-effect of using [UnoCSS](https://unocss.dev/) for our Tailwind processor.
+However, UnoCSS does have a set of commonly-used equivalent core [UnoCSS presets](https://unocss.dev/presets/), [Community Presets](https://unocss.dev/presets/community), and [Transformers](https://unocss.dev/transformers/variant-group).
+While not entirely ideal for 1:1 Tailwind plugin support, complex rulesets and plugins are an unlikely need for formatting emails.
+If you'd like to port a Tailwind plugin to an UnoCSS present, there is [documentation for that](https://unocss.dev/guide/presets) as well.

 Should you find yourself in need of a Tailwind Plugin for an email template, please stop by our [Discord Channel](https://discord.gg/FywZN57mTg) and we'll be happy to help you.